-JACC: Cardiovascular Interventions encompasses the entire field of interventional cardiovascular medicine, including cardiac (coronary and non-coronary) peripheral and cerebrovascular interventions.
+JACC: Cardiovascular Interventions is one of a family of specialist journals launched by the renowned Journal of the American College of Cardiology (JACC).
+It encompasses the entire field of interventional cardiovascular medicine, including cardiac (coronary and non-coronary) peripheral and cerebrovascular interventions.
 JACC: Cardiovascular Interventions publishes studies that will impact the practice of interventional cardiovascular medicine including:

 • Clinical trials that provide evidence to inform and alter practice guidelines • Experimental studies that point to improved technologies and mechanistic understanding • In-depth discussions of topics of interest by respected experts in the field.